-How to Identify the Area of Origin
+How Do Fire Investigators Identify the Area of Origin?

 The area of origin is defined as the general location or room where a fire started.
 It is within this area that the point of origin, the exact physical location where the heat source and fuel came into contact, can be found.
 The area of origin can be as large as a room or as small as a square inch, depending on the circumstances of the fire.